como-manejar-path-ficheros-nodejs

 //Directory name: /folder1/subfolder

-Getting the File Extension
+Getting a File Extension

 With the extname function, you can get the extension of a file from a given path.